FirstHR

 Most Banking Roles Are Non-Exempt

-Tellers are clearly non-exempt, and personal bankers and loan officers are usually non-exempt because their primary duty is selling financial products, which the administrative-exemption rules exclude.
-The Department of Labor has formally held that the typical loan officer is non-exempt.
+Tellers are clearly non-exempt, and personal bankers are usually non-exempt because their primary duty is selling financial products, which the administrative-exemption rules exclude.
+The same reasoning is why the Department of Labor treats a sales-driven financial role as non-exempt.
 Exempt status needs a salary of at least $684/week plus a genuine duties test.

 Skills and Requirements

-Banker requirements center on customer service, accuracy, and trustworthiness, scaled to the role, with licensing for lending positions.
-Name the screening and any license clearly, since they are standard in banking.
+Banker requirements center on customer service, accuracy, and trustworthiness, scaled to the role, with a credential only where the job touches mortgage applications.
+Name the screening and any registration clearly, since they are standard in banking.

 Keep every requirement job-related and neutral, since the EEOC prohibits job advertisements that show a preference based on a protected characteristic, and the SHRM guide covers the standard sections of a job description.